Britain's Brexit talks collapse as May's premiership crumbles

 “Even more crucially, the increasing weakness and instability of your government means there cannot be confidence in securing whatever might be agreed between us,” Corbyn said.

 He said Labour would oppose May’s deal when it returns to parliament early next month.
 He later told reporters there was no chance of getting even part of a Brexit deal ratified by the end of July.
+[L9N1Z7006]

 The divorce deal, which May agreed last year with the EU, has been rejected three times by parliament.
-May will put part of her deal, contained in the Withdrawal Agreement Bill, to a vote in parliament in early June.
+May will put the Withdrawal Agreement Bill, legislation required to enact the exit deal, to a vote in parliament in early June.

-A source in May’s office said the bill will contain new features to reflect some lawmakers’ concerns.
-The pound sank to $1.275, its lowest level since mid-January.
+A source in May’s office said the bill would not be the same thing parliament had rejected and will contain new features to reflect some lawmakers’ concerns.

+Looking uncomfortable as she delivered a televised message to voters ahead of the European Parliament elections, May suggested Labour’s internal divisions over a second referendum were to blame for the failure of the talks.

 May’s hands have been tied, knowing that to make concessions to Labour would lead to fury in her divided party.
 Labour has feared any compromises on issues such as workers’ rights would be torn up by May’s successor.